 Second, you find out that you’re not alone.

-And of course, these wonderful books give us the excuse to simply read.
+And, of course, these wonderful books give us an excuse to read.

 10 of the Best Spiritual Self Improvement Books for Women